 The band continue to work on the new album

-SUGGS (speaking in 2008): I think the songs have come on really well and there’s some surprises in there.
+SUGGS (speaking in 2008): I think there’s some surprises in there.
 For example, we did The Liberty Of Norton Folgate all in one go in this eight-track studio with The Ukulele Orchestra of Great Britain.
 I think it’s a tremendous piece of work.

 JANUARY 8: Palace Nightclub, Bridgwater